rosiepiee/-/README.md

 HI!!!
 I'm Rose!
 A silly girl who yaps and draws a lot.. if you're reading this, you probably saw me on ponytown so, HI!
 I love making new friends so I don't mind if you come up to chat!
 (I'm USUALLY scared to start a conversation first)

-I don't really care what pronouns you use, I prefer she/her but it's not a bother if you want to use he/they, I don't mind at all! ^_^
+I don't really care what pronouns you use for me, I prefer she/her but it's not a bother if you want to use he/they, I don't mind at all! ^_^
 I'm usually in the Sonic area or chilling near the bakery with my boyfriend!
 (I LOVE HIM SO MUCH!!!)
 I'm in a lot of fandoms so if you wanna know, check out my strawpages made by my amazing bf!! ❤️

 Dni list is basic, just don't be a weird ahhole. this includes pedos, racists, trans/homophobic people, proshippers, and so on.
 Idgaf about what you like unless it's BAD...
 (Why did I get dissed on for liking Bluey?
 "Dni if bluey fan.."
 WHAT DID I DO??)
+Yo Zelda, unfollow me bro...
+I don't support pedos!
+You literally have dni danganronpa fans on your profile.. <3

 I love Sonic, Danganronpa, MLP, Mortal Kombat, TWDG, Parappa, and more.
 (Listed in strawpages!)